quintesse/k8s-guide/README.md

 ```

 There are other storate classes provided by Ceph: [Object Storage](https://rook.io/docs/rook/v1.3/ceph-object.html)
-(like Amazon S3) and a [Shared Filesystem](https://rook.io/docs/rook/v1.3/ceph-filesystem.html).
+(which is like Amazon S3) and a [Shared Filesystem](https://rook.io/docs/rook/v1.3/ceph-filesystem.html).
 We won't discuss those here.

 #### Ceph Dashboard